 Editorial Instruction: Change P131L45 to P131L48 as following:

-“b) The final transmission of all MPDUs in the final PPDU transmitted by the TXOP holder…
+“b) The final transmission of the MPDU in the final PPDU transmitted by the TXOP holder…

 Agree with the current comment, this change seems incorrect, or at least insufficient/unclear.

 There is considerable contemporary discussion about whether all MPDUs in an A-MPDU need to be acknowledged, or if any one MPDU being acknowledged is sufficient.
 Let alone discussion about what it all the MPDUs are sent with a delayed (block) ack policy.